Dialectical Behavior Therapy: Managing Life’s Dialectic Experiences

 History of Dialectical Behavior Therapy

 Marsha Linehan developed DBT as a modified form of cognitive behavioral therapy (CBT) in the late 1980s to treat people with borderline personality disorder (BPD) and chronically suicidal individuals.
-After Linehan’s techniques proved affective in treatment for BPD and self-harming clients others began using DBT to treat a variety of other illnesses.
+After Linehan’s techniques proved effective in treatment for BPD and self-harming clients, other therapists began integrating DBT into their practice to treat a variety of other mental health illnesses.ย

 Four Key Elements of Dialectical Behavior Therapy